snh3003/CS-Algorithms-and-Programs-that-every-programmer-should-know/README.md

 # CS-Algorithms-and-Programs-that-every-programmer-should-know.

-This reposiory will contain all the important Data Structures, Algorithms and Programs that every programmer should know.
+This repository will contain all the important Data Structures, Algorithms and Programs that every programmer should know.
 These can be implemented in any programming language.

 When creating the pull request: